getsentry/sdk-measurements/docs/README.md

 Assuming your environment is ready, let's start a new run.

 1. Make sure that the files of the environment(s) you want to test are pushed to this repository.
-It doesn't have to be the `main` branch, though: if you're iterating on seomthing, feel free to push your changes to a new branch, just don't forget to specify it in the workflow parameters in the next step.
+It doesn't have to be the `main` branch, though: if you're iterating on something, feel free to push your changes to a new branch, just don't forget to specify it in the workflow parameters in the next step.

 2. Go to https://run.testa.getsentry.net/ (it is our self-hosted instance of Argo Workflows), click on `+ Submit New Workflow` button, and pick the workflow called `sdk-measurements`.
    About the parameters you can configure: